 Stunning views of the surrounding countryside made the towering Rock of Dunamase a strategic place to build a fortress.
 Through the centuries, warriors have fought to control this limestone outcrop, known as a “hum”.

 When the Normans arrived in Ireland in the late 1100s, Dunamase became the most important Anglo-Norman fortification in Laois.
 It was part of the dowry of Aoife, the daughter of Diarmuid Mac Murrough, King of Leinster, when she was given in marriage to the Norman conqueror Strongbow in 1170.

-It is not exactly certain who built the subsequent Anglo-Norman castle, but it may have been Meilyr FitzHenry, or possibly William Marshall, Lord of Leinster.
-Construction began sometime in the late 12th century and an impressive fortification was soon erected that cleverly utilised the rocks natural defensive features.
-It contained at least four lines of defence, including an outer and inner barbican, a curtain wall and a substantial inner keep.
+It is not exactly certain who built the subsequent Anglo-Norman castle.
+But it may have been Meilyr FitzHenry, or possibly William Marshall, Lord of Leinster.
+Construction began sometime in the late 12th century.
+And an impressive fortification was soon erected that cleverly utilized the rock’s natural defensive features.
+It contained at least four lines of defense, including an outer and inner barbican, a curtain wall, and a substantial inner keep.
 There’s an information panel near the base of the Rock.
 It has a drawing of what the castle would have looked like.
 Seemingly abandoned in the 14th century, the castle fell into a gradual decline.
-It is then believed to have been destroyed by Cromwellian forces in the mid 17th century.
+It is then believed to have been destroyed by Cromwellian forces in the mid-17th century.

 So if you’re looking for somewhere unique and off the tourist trail then make sure you visit the Rock of Dunamase.

 Below are photos I took in July 2021.